esp-rs/book/src/tooling/visual-studio-code.md

 Visual Studio Code can be installed via most popular package managers, and installers are available on the official website.
 The [Rust Analyzer extension][rust-analyzer-extension] can be installed in Visual Studio Code via the built-in extension manager.

-Alongside Rust Analyzer there are other extensions that might be very helpful:
+Alongside Rust Analyzer there are other extensions that might be helpful:

 - [Even Better TOML][even-better-toml] for editing TOML-based configuration files
 - [crates][crates] to help manage Rust dependencies